aldur/aldur.github.io/_posts/2023-10-12-jekyll-nix.md

   `/opt/homebrew/lib/ruby/gems/3.2.0/`.
 The next `ruby` version upgrade would require re-installing the gems.

 I could go on, but...
 How do we do better?
-With [Nix](https://nixos.org)!

 ### Enters Nix